PeteXC/blog/_posts/2022-03-23-my-first-blog.markdown

 ### Wordpress

-I've heard of wordpress since university.
-Not great things, but it *was* in the context of a secure systems lab where sites running on out of date wordpress software were the most vulnerable systems to exploits.
+I've heard of wordpress for a while now, it's a household name and it's quite consistently rated as one of the [best][techradar-cms] CMS around!
 As I understand, most websites currently are powered by these [CMS][CMS]'s as they're the easiest and fastest way to deliver a website.

 In my experience, I've heard of: